Skip to content

 Used by the walker to filter from ..models import ... lines so they only reference symbols dmcg actually emitted. dmcg sometimes drops or aliases schemas (primitive aliases, empty objects, schemas resolving to Any), so a parser-recovered ref name like Data may not exist in the output.
 Includes class names, simple Name = ... assignments, and Name: ... = ... annotated assignments — covers both class Foo(BaseModel) and dmcg's Foo = list[Bar] / Foo: TypeAlias = ... outputs.

-Cross-run manifest: tracks regenerated files and parser-tree edges.
+Cross-run generated-state file: tracks regenerated files and parser-tree edges.

 • Pruning. base_files is the set of files the regenerated tree owns.
 On the next generation, previous.base_files - current.base_files is the set of stale files (their parser-tree node no longer exists in the spec) that write_to_disk deletes from disk.
 User-layer files are never tracked here and never pruned.